benjokjoy/BookCartAPI/README.md

 You can use Authorization Type as "Bearer Token" in Postman.

 ## Environments ##
 This API has 2 environments (Development & Production).
-You can select the required environment from launchSettings.json file.
+You can set the required environment from launchSettings.json file.